-- 1 Pelvis Bone that supports the organs in the mother's abdomen. - 2 Ovaries The two ovaries produce eggs and female hormones. - 3 Uterus Muscular organ that grows as the pregnancy progresses.
-Normally, it is the size of a small upside down pear. - 4 Fallopian tubes Tubes connecting the uterus and the ovaries.
+- 1 Pelvis Bone that supports the organs in the mother's abdomen. - 2 Ovary The two ovaries produce eggs and female hormones. - 3 Uterus Muscular organ the size of a small pear that grows as the pregnancy progresses.
+This is where the embryo develops. - 4 Fallopian tube The Fallopian tubes connect the uterus and the ovaries.
 They transport eggs and are necessary for fertilization. - (5) Cervix Bottom part of the uterus connected to the vagina.
 During menstruation, blood flows from the cervix, which is almost closed.
 During labour, the cervix dilates to let the baby through.

 - 6 Vagina A roughly 8 cm long passageway between the uterus and the vulva.
-The vagina is flexible and elastic so it can stretch during intercourse and delivery. - Bladder Organ that holds the urine produced by the kidneys. - 8 Perineum Viewed from the exterior, the region between the anus and the vulva.
+The vagina is flexible and elastic so it can stretch during intercourse and delivery. - 7 Bladder Organ that holds the urine produced by the kidneys. - 8 Perineum Viewed from the exterior, the region between the anus and the vulva.
 The muscles of the perineum form a sort of internal "hammock" that supports the genital organs and bladder.

-- 9 Anus Opening through which feces are expelled. - 10 Urethra Tube that carries urine from the bladder to the outside of the body during urination.
-It is part of the perineum. - (11) Clitoris Sensitive, erogenous organ that plays an important role in female sexual pleasure. - 12 Vulva All external genitalia, including the labia and clitoris.
+- Anus Opening through which feces are expelled. - 10 Urethra Tube that carries urine from the bladder to the outside of the body.
+It is part of the perineum. - (1) Clitoris Sensitive, erogenous organ that plays an important role in female sexual pleasure. - (12) Vulva All external genitalia, including the labia and clitoris.

-Illustrations: The Pregnancy Book, Adapted by Bertrand Lachance with the permission of the Department of Health, UK
+Illustrations: The Pregnancy Book Adapted by Bertrand Lachance with the permission of the Department of Health, UK